 For us, it was literally a ‘once in a lifetime’ opportunity as this was a Maha (great) Kumbh Mela which only happens once every 144 years so the next one is definitely not on the cards.

 Note: Our visit to Kumbh Mela Allahabad took place from the 3rd to 7th February 2013.
 The 2019 Kumbh Mela has just begun in Allahabad (read on if you’re confused by the fact that 144 hasn’t passed since 2013!).
 Although the Prayagraj Ardh Kumbh Mela is a ‘half’ mela, it is predicted to be even bigger than the 2013 Maha Kumbh Mela Allahabad.
 The dates for the 2019 Kumbh Mela are 15 January to 3 March and the dates for the significant bathing days (which draw even bigger crowds) can be found here.

 Note II: In October 2018, the official name of Allahabad was changed to Prayagraj.
 This BBC article explains more.

 Roll Up, Roll Up for the World’s Biggest Festival

 As for the festival itself, it’s very hard to put the experience into words but it was fascinating.
-We spent our days people-watching, enjoying little, spur-of-the-moment mini festivals (that would break out all over the show), drinking tea and generally just ‘getting involved’ whenever the opportunity arose.
-We did a lot of walking, had our photo taken a lot and didn’t see many other tourists.
-Our only real disappointment was that we didn’t witness the mass of Sadhus running into the water which would have been incredible but then you can’t have everything.
+We spent our days people-watching, enjoying little spur-of-the-moment mini festivals (that would break out all over the show), drinking tea and generally just ‘getting involved’ whenever the opportunity arose.
+We did a lot of walking, had our photo taken numerous times, and didn’t see many other tourists.
+Our only real disappointment was that we didn’t witness the multitude of Sadhus running into the water which would have been incredible but then you can’t have everything.
 That privilege seems to be reserved for those with exclusive media passes.